Team Forestipedia | Sharing all the best tips and secrets of the forest

 Many of the UKâ€™s 650 species of spider are tree dwellers.
 See if you can spot crab spiders, masters of camouflage, who change their body colour to match the leaf or flower they are sat upon.
 And look for Wolf spiders at Keldy in the spring, so called because they donâ€™t spin webs, but hunt their prey down.

 A feature connecting many of these woodland dwellers is that they are threatened or endangered species.
-At Forest Holidays we work with the Forestry Commission and conservation organisations to protect and create forest habitats.
+At Forest Holidays we work with the Forestry England and conservation organisations to protect and create forest habitats.
 National Tree Week and other similar activities are opportunities for us all to become house builders for our precious woodland wildlife.

-• Over 1m trees will be planted this week by 250,000 people.
+National Tree Week, organised by The Tree Council, marks the start of tree planting season.
+It grew out of the response to the devastating effects of Dutch Elm disease, starting with "Plant a Tree in â€™73".
+There are 100s of free events across the country where communities can come together to develop the "treescapes" around them.
+Over 1m trees will be planted this week by 250,000 people.
 This has many benefits, but we like to think of it above all as a national house-building programme for wildlife.